 - shall cover the losses that arise because of a default of a Clearing Member if all the Guarantees provided by that Member are not sufficient.
 The Skin-in-the-game will be used before using any of the financial resources the survivor Clearing Members have allocated to the default fund and may only be used up to the amount allocated for the Segment in which the default occurred. - 3.
 Default Funds: the purpose of Default Funds is to cover any losses that may arise from the default of a Clearing Member and that are not covered by the Initial Margin, Extraordinary Guarantees, Individual Guarantees and Contributions to the Default Funds by the Clearing Member in default, as well as the Skin-in-the-game.
 Default Funds are constituted for each Segment as the sum of the contributions of the Clearing Members, calculated on a prorated base based on the risk under stress in the respective Segment.
-The procedures for use and resetting are described in Q.4.7.1 and Q.4.7.2. - The size of the Default, Fund for each Segment, is determined as the greatest exposure between: i) the daily average quarterly risk exposure of the Clearing Member with the greatest exposure increased by ten percent (10%) and ii) the sum of the daily average quarterly exposure of the second and third Clearing Members with the greatest exposure within the Segment.
+The procedures for use and resetting are described in Q.4.7.1 and Q.4.7.2. - The size of the Default, Fund for each Segment, is determined as the sum of the daily average quarterly exposure of the first and second Clearing Members and its subsidiaries with the greatest exposure within the Segment.
 This value will be distributed among all the Clearing Members participating in the Segment in proportion to their average daily risk on a quarterly basis. - 4.
 Contributions for service continuity: their purpose is to cover the possible losses that may arise from the default of a Clearing Member, for the service continuity in each Segment and which are not covered by the Position Guarantees, Extraordinary Guarantees, Individual Guarantees, Specific Equity, and the contributions to the Default Funds.
 Service continuity contributions may be mandatory and voluntary.